hairyf/overlastic/docs/en/guide/getting-started.md

 import { useOverlayMeta } from 'unoverlay-vue'
 const props = defineProps({
   title: String,
-  // If you want to use it as a component in template,
-  // you need to define visible in props
-  visible: Boolean
 })

-// Define the events used in the component(optional)
-// This allows you to use hints in components defineEmits(['cancel', 'confirm'])

 // Get Overlay information from useOverlayMeta const { visible, confirm, cancel } = useOverlayMeta({
   // Animation duration to avoid premature destruction of components
-  // Only use component in template and no need to define
   animation: 1000
 })
 </script>